Skip to main content

 Participants are encouraged to follow this weekly pattern for a full month (three days of restricted eating followed by four days off).

-During the three-day restricted phases of the diet, your food intake is limited to three meals (breakfast, lunch, and dinner) with no snacks in between meals.
-The total daily calorie intake comes out to approximately 1,100-1,400 calories (1,400 calories on day one, 1,200 calories on day two, and 1,100 calories on day three), which categorizes the Military Diet as a low-calorie diet.
+During the three-day restricted phases of the diet, your food intake is limited to three meals (breakfast, lunch, and dinner) with no snacks between meals.
+The total daily calorie intake comes out to approximately 1,100-1,400 calories (1,400 calories on day one, 1,200 calories on day two, and 1,100 calories on day three), which classifies the Military Diet as a low-calorie diet.
 Note that any dietary pattern that limits daily caloric intake to 800-1,200 calories is classified as a low-calorie diet.

 Bowl of raw broccoli

-Tyrrell Fitness And Nutrition/Unsplash
+Tyrrell Fitness And Nutrition / Unsplash

 What can you eat on the Military Diet?